jamesbrindle/YTMusicUploader/README.md

 - [wilsone8](https://www.codeproject.com/Articles/38959/A-Faster-Directory-Enumerator) - Who created a very fast Windows directory enumerator.
 - [Dave Thomas](https://stackoverflow.com/users/984724/dave-thomas) - Who worked out how to get the SAPISID hash from the the YouTube Music authentication cookie on a post on [StackOverflow](https://stackoverflow.com/a/32065323/5726546).
 - [0xDEADBEEF](https://stackoverflow.com/users/909365/0xdeadbeef) - Who made a simple class to bandwidth throttle a byte stream on a post on [StackOverflow](https://stackoverflow.com/questions/371032/bandwidth-throttling-in-c-sharp).
+- [avatar29A](https://github.com/avatar29A/MusicBrainz) - For the MusicBrainz .Net API implementation.
 - [DjSt3rios](https://github.com/DjSt3rios) - For some WebView2 insight.